 We propose the following open problems.

 \begin{enumerate} \item Is it possible to generalize our results about grid graphs to all lattice graphs?

 \item The graph in Example~\ref{ex:4-pan} is a pseudotree, a connected graph that has at most one cycle.
-Is it possible to characterize the nim-numbers of pseudotrees?
+Is it possible to characterize the nim-values of pseudotrees?

-\item From computer calculations, we have examples of graphs with corresponding nim-numbers up to $7$ for both games.
+\item From computer calculations, we have examples of graphs with corresponding nim-values up to $7$ for both games.
 Figure~\ref{Fig:nim7} shows an example of a graph $G$ with $\nim(\DNG(G))=7$.
-We conjecture that the spectrum of nim-numbers for both building games is the set of nonnegative integers.
-Is this true even for the family of diameter 2 graphs? \item Based on computer calculations, the spectrum of nim-numbers for both building games seems to be finite for outer planar graphs and geodetic graphs, where a graph is \emph{geodetic} if it is connected and there is a unique shortest path between any two vertices.
-What exactly are these spectrums? \item Is there a relationship between the Frattini subset and eccentricity approximating spanning trees~\cite{DRAGAN2017142}? \item Is it possible to characterize the Frattini subsets for some graph families like the geodetic graphs? \item Is it possible to classify connected graphs with empty Frattini subset? \item Can we say anything about the nim-number of games played on random graphs? \item In the destroying games of~\cite{HararyConnect,SiebenHypergraph}, the players remove elements until the remaining elements no longer generate.
-What are the nim-numbers of these destroying convex hull games on graphs? \item Computer calculations suggest that if $\nim(\DNG(G))=0=\nim(\DNG(H))$ and $\pty(V(G))=1=\pty(V(H))$, then $\nim(\DNG(G \cupdot H))=1$.
+We conjecture that the spectrum of nim-values for both building games is the set of nonnegative integers.
+Is this true even for the family of diameter 2 graphs? \item Based on computer calculations, the spectrum of nim-values for both building games seems to be finite for outerplanar graphs and geodetic graphs, where a graph is \emph{geodetic} if it is connected and there is a unique shortest path between any two vertices.
+What exactly are these spectrums? \item Is there a relationship between the Frattini subset and eccentricity approximating spanning trees~\cite{DRAGAN2017142}? \item Is it possible to characterize the Frattini subsets for some graph families like the geodetic graphs? \item Is it possible to classify connected graphs with empty Frattini subset? \item Can we say anything about the nim-value of games played on random graphs? \item In the destroying games of~\cite{HararyConnect,SiebenHypergraph}, the players remove elements until the remaining elements no longer generate.
+What are the nim-values of these destroying convex hull games on graphs? \item Computer calculations suggest that if $\nim(\DNG(G))=0=\nim(\DNG(H))$ and $\pty(V(G))=1=\pty(V(H))$, then $\nim(\DNG(G \cupdot H))=1$.
 Is this analogue of Proposition~\ref{prop:sum-result} true? \end{enumerate}